imjog/awesome-ios/README.md

 * [STLocationRequest](https://github.com/SvenTiigi/STLocationRequest) - A simple and elegant 3D-Flyover location request screen written Swift.
 * [PAPermissions](https://github.com/pascalbros/PAPermissions) - A unified API to ask for permissions on iOS
 * [AREK](https://github.com/ennioma/arek) - AREK is a clean and easy to use wrapper over any kind of iOS permission.
-* [RequestPermission](https://github.com/IvanVorobei/SPPermission) - simple permission request with beautiful UI
+* [SPPermission](https://github.com/IvanVorobei/SPPermission) - Request permissions with dialog.
+Check state any permissions.

 ## Products
 * [Import.io](https://www.import.io/) - Instantly Turn Web Pages into Data.